 If all property is designated nonprobate in nature, the courts won’t need to get involved.
 Nonprobate property includes property that is held in joint tenancy with right of sole survivorship, property that is held in irrevocable trust, life insurance, payable-on-death financial deposits, pension plan assets, and transfer-on-death registrations related to securities accounts.
 These kinds of properties, however, do have financial reporting requirements and may be subject to federal income and estate taxes.

 The easiest and quickest form of probate is an informal probate administration.
-Applications for this kind of process have to be filed within 120 hours of the decedent’s passing.
-When the clerk determines all legal requirements have been met, they can file the will and appoint the personal representative to settle the case.
+Applications of this type cannot be filed any sooner than 120 hours of decedents passing When the clerk determines all legal requirements have been met, they can file the will and appoint the personal representative to settle the case.

 To settle the case, the personal representative may need to send formal notice to any beneficiaries, publish a notice in the local newspaper to alert creditors and provide proof that these notices have been sent and published.
 Following this, an inventory and appraisal of assets must be prepared, the property must be kept safe until closing and then must be properly distributed.
 Finally, when everything has been distributed, the representative files a final accounting and closing statement with the courts declaring that the property has been properly accounted.

 Formal probate becomes necessary if there are any disputes regarding the distribution of assets.
 There are two types of formal probate: unsupervised and supervised.
 Even unsupervised formal probate requires court proceedings.
 In this process, a judge has to approve certain actions that the personal representative undertakes, such as distributing assets, paying attorney fees, or selling property.
 This helps to avoid and settle disputes between beneficiaries, to interpret the will, and to establish the amounts due to creditors.